 District leadership was sold, and Wellbeats was rolled out to the entire district in July.
 Even though school was not in session, class plays jumped over 1,500 in July and over 2,000 in August.

 “Wellbeats has been really successful with our employees,” Lindsay said.
 “They are juggling kids at home, family members at home, and work from home.
 They needed a fitness solution they could implement in their daily lives during those quick breaks between lunch times, work times and nap times.
 We continue to see the most class plays between 5 and 25 minutes.
 It’s great because it makes fitness accessible to everyone, regardless of their fitness level.”

 In addition to physical wellbeing, emotional and community wellbeing are district wellness program pillars, and Wellbeats offers mindfulness classes to help address these needs.

-“The most highly played class in August was ‘Anxious of Future,’” says Lindsay.
+“The most highly played class in August was ‘Anxious of Future,’” Lindsay said.
 “It’s so important that we offer programs that blend with mental, emotional and community wellbeing.”

 LEADING BY EXAMPLE

 Leveraging the interest in Wellbeats classes at home, Lindsay designed a custom Wellbeats challenge for the month of August.